Why are Citations Important in a Research Paper?

 Works Cited Page | List all sources on a separate Works Cited page, with entries organized alphabetically. |

-How To Cite A Research Paper - MLA Style
+How To Cite A Research Paper in MLA Style

-Citing a research paper in MLA style involves providing in-text citations and creating a corresponding entry on the Works Cited page.
+Citing a research paper in MLA style involves both in-text citations and creating a corresponding entry on the Works Cited page.
+Here’s how to do both:

 1. In-Text Citations: